-The goal of the 2020-2025 Strategic Plan is to implement capital improvements and a level of service which can be sustained for the foreseeable future.
-While Proposition 1 allows for substantial growth in fixed-route service, the unprecedented growth rate in DAL will eventually challenge our ability to deliver both services.
-Studying our existing circumstances and developing a Long-Range DAL plan as soon as possible is essential.
+The potential long-term economic realities related to COVID-19 loom large in every conversation regarding funding.
+While our intent is to move forward cautiously, the goal of the 2021-2026 Strategic Plan is to implement capital improvements and a level of service which can be sustained for the foreseeable future.
+While Proposition 1 allowed for substantial growth in fixed-route service, the unprecedented growth rate in DAL will eventually challenge our ability to deliver both services.
+Studying our existing circumstances and developing a Long-Range DAL plan is possible is essential.

 Another significant expense is the replacement of our failing radio communications, computer automated dispatch, vehicle location, automated passenger counters and on-board annunciation systems.
 Communications between dispatch and our vehicles is critically important and expensive to replace.
+A new radio system has been procured and is pending installation and testing

-The approval of Proposition 1 has allowed us to replace vehicles that were beyond their expected life-cycle and purchase expansion vehicles to deliver expanded services.
+The approval of Proposition 1 has allowed us to replace vehicles that were beyond their expected life cycle and purchase expansion vehicles to deliver expanded services.
 The challenge is supporting the cost of significant vehicle purchases in a short period of time.
-The agency will again face this challenge, and need to be prepared to pay for these vehicles when they meet their replacement lifecycle.
+The agency will again face this challenge and need to be prepared to pay for these vehicles when they meet their replacement lifecycle.
+One of our 2021 coach builds has been delayed by several months allowing us to better define economic outcomes.
+Our 2021 DAL purchase will be postponed pending available grant funds and the results of sales tax returns.

-A first time challenge for Intercity Transit is the expense associated with the renovation, expansion and replacement of the original Pattison Street operations, maintenance and administration facilities.
+Another challenge for Intercity Transit is the expense associated with the renovation, expansion and replacement of the original Pattison Street operations, maintenance and administration facilities.
 Ensuring they are built to meet the needs of our growing community, as well as supporting the county-wide emergency response and continuity of operations plans is an expensive but necessary venture.
 Bond financing may be sought to address the spike in needed revenue to support capital facility and vehicles.

 An unknown at this time is the potential financial impacts of I-976 on the Washington State multi-modal account.
-The initiative could have long-term impacts on funding starting with the potential loss of over \$12 million dollars to Intercity Transit in the 2019-2021 biennium and impacting every biennium thereafter.
+The case has been heard by the Washington State Supreme Court and we await the outcome.
+The initiative was estimated to have a \$12 million dollar impact to Intercity Transit in the 2019-2021 biennium and would impact every biennium thereafter.